aws/amazon-chime-sdk-js/guides/07_FAQs.md

 ### Does Amazon Chime SDK support simulcast?

-Amazon Chime SDK supports simulcast for Chromium-based browsers.
+The Amazon Chime SDK supports simulcast for Chromium-based browsers.
 See this [technical guide](https://aws.github.io/amazon-chime-sdk-js/modules/simulcast.html) for more information.

 ### Does the SDK support remote mute where one attendee can mute another?